What to know about the BA.4.6, BF.7 and BA.2.75 variants now growing nationwide

 "There's already on the horizon one that looks suspicious that it might start to evolve as another variant, and that's the BA.2.75.2," added Fauci.

-The CDC has yet to publish a specific figure for this strain.
-It estimates that the variant's umbrella lineage – BA.2.75 – has grown to 1.4% of cases nationwide.
+The CDC has yet to publish a specific estimate for this strain, since it remains below 1% nationwide, but said Friday it has been "gradually increasing over the last few weeks."
+The variant's umbrella lineage – BA.2.75 – has grown to 1.4% of cases nationwide.

 BA.2.75's prevalence is highest right now in the New York and New Jersey region, where the CDC estimates it makes up 2.3% of new infections.